softark/yii2-mb-captcha/README.md

 1. **mbFontFile (*)** @var string

-	The font to be used for multi-byte characters.
+	The font to be used for multibyte characters.
 Defaults to `seto-mini.ttf`.

 	Note that **the default font only supports standard ASCII and Japanese Hirakana and Katakana**.